RazzkaRusmantoro/CatalogHaven/README.md

    npm start
    ```

-   This will run the backend on the specified port (default: 8000) and serve the static files from the `build` directory.
+   This will run the backend on the specified port (default: 8000) and serve the static files from the `build` directory (or dist).

 ### Accessing the Application